vitessio/website/content/en/docs/14.0/user-guides/schema-changes/ddl-strategies.md

 - `direct`: the direct apply of DDL to your database.
 This is not an online DDL.
 It is a synchronous and blocking operation.
 This is the default strategy.
 - `vitess` (formerly known as `online`): utilizes Vitess's built in [VReplication](../../../reference/vreplication/vreplication/) mechanism.
 This is the preferred strategy in Vitess.
 - `gh-ost`: uses 3rd party GitHub's [gh-ost](https://github.com/github/gh-ost) tool.
-- `pt-osc`: uses 3rd party Percona's [pt-online-schema-change](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html) as part of [Percona Toolkit](https://www.percona.com/doc/percona-toolkit/3.0/index.html)
+- `pt-osc`: uses 3rd party Percona's [pt-online-schema-change](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html) as part of [Percona Toolkit](https://www.percona.com/doc/percona-toolkit/3.0/index.html). `pt-osc` strategy is **experimental**.

 `CREATE` and `DROP` are managed in the same way, by Vitess, whether strategy is `vitess`, `gh-ost` or `pt-osc`.